 It is notable that the A58 has a microphone port, which is missing on the A6000.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the A58 and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the A58 and the A6000 have been discontinued, but can regularly be found used on ebay.
 The A58 was replaced by the Sony A68, while the A6000 was followed by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A58 Manual (free pdf) or the online Sony A6000 Manual.
+Further information on the features and operation of the A58 and A6000 can be found, respectively, in the Sony A58 Manual (free pdf) or the online Sony A6000 Manual.